jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 ## Course Description & Themes

-This course examines the instructional uses of computers and representative business, education, and marketing applications, including word processing, spreadsheets, social media, and web design.
-We will be guided by the following themes and questions.
+*Digital literacies* is defined as "the capabilities which fit someone for living, learning and working in a digital society" ([Jisc, 2014](https://www.jisc.ac.uk/full-guide/developing-digital-literacies)).
+It looks beyond functional ICT skills to describe a richer set of digital behaviors, practices and identities.
+This course aims to help students develop vital digital literacies in the professions of business, marketing, education, etc. We will be guided by the following themes and questions.

 ### Computer Literacy and Proficiency and Business Software